Think you need a $6,000 flagship camera to take great photos?

 You don’t.
 I’ve used most of them — and I’d still pick these instead.

-Update October 2025: The goal of this article is to show where the point of diminishing returns really kicks in for most photographers.
+Last Updated December 21st 2025: The goal of this article is to show where the point of diminishing returns really kicks in for most photographers.
 I didn’t want to create yet another generic listicle with “best cameras under $1000” based only on specs.
 Instead, this piece is written for discerning photographers who want to know exactly where the cameras that can produce professional results stop — and where you start paying extra for specialist flagship features you may not need.
+If you are considering the best value flagship camera then I compared the Nikon Z8 (best value flagship) against the Z6III recently.

 If you listen to YouTube and a lot of online chatter, you could be forgiven for thinking that anything less than a flagship camera is a waste of time.
 But the reality is, the cameras I’ve included in this article are all incredible — and would have been considered flagship just a few years ago.
 All the cameras in this best travel cameras article are also more than good enough.